 What Do I Need to Document Lost Wages?

 The documentation needed will depend on where the victim works.
 An attorney will begin by connecting with the employer to gain complete information about the lost wages.

 The victim should also keep track of all time lost and all lost overtime or additional employment opportunities.
 This includes the time you miss to attend medical appointments.
 The court will compare this information with the information provided by Human Resources.

 The employee should track future missed opportunities as well.
 Examples of future lost wages could include:

 - if you would have qualified for a larger bonus if you would have been able to work more, or

 - if you miss gaining vacation days because you did not work enough hours.

-If you suffer a permanent injury related to your accident, you may be entitled to damages for your lost future earning capacity.
-In other words, the amount you would have earned over your future years of working if you had not been injured.
+If an accident causes you permanent injury, you may be entitled to compensation for the loss of your future earning capacity.
+This includes the amount of money you would have earned over the course of your working life if the injury had not occurred.